GlobalUy/workflows/README.md

 ### Build and Push to S3

-Builds an Angular application and push it to AWS Simple Storage Service.
+Build an Angular application and push it to AWS Simple Storage Service.
 AWS CloudFront invalidation is optional.

 ```yaml